Timeline

 February 2021

-Part 1 of EPISODE Prehospital Stroke Trial on Stroke Triage Begins in Detroit at Wayne State University
+Pilot Phase of EPISODE Prehospital Stroke Study on Stroke Triage Begins in Detroit at Wayne State University

 January 2021